Q1DT/DeepHotResi/README.md

 ## Description

-This study has developed DeepHotResi, a deep learning framework for predicting hotspot residues in protein- RNA complexes.
-The method integrates contact maps from protein structures, sequence data, and features derived from the esmfold model, employing Graph Attention Networks for accurate prediction.
-To address data limitations, a new, larger dataset was employed, significantly improving the model’s effectiveness.
-The experimental results show that DeepHotResi can effectively identify hotspots in protein-RNA complexes, and it outperforms existing methods.
+In this study, we introduce DeepHotResi, a sequence-based computational method designed to predict hotspot residues in protein-RNA complexes.

+DeepHotResi leverages a pre-trained protein language model to predict protein structure and generate an amino acid contact map.
+To enhance feature representation, DeepHotResi integrates the Squeeze-and-Excitation (SE) module, which processes diverse amino acid-level features.

+Next, it constructs an amino acid feature network from the contact map and SE-Module-derived features.
+Finally, DeepHotResi employs a Graph Attention Network (GAT) to model hotspot residue prediction as a graph node classification task.

+Experimental results demonstrate that DeepHotResi outperforms state-of-the-art methods, effectively identifying hotspot residues in protein RNA complexes with superior accuracy on the test set.

 ## System and hardware requirements